Towards Human-Guided, Data-Centric LLM Co-Pilots: CliMB-DC: An LLM Co-Pilot from a Data-Centric Perspective

 Our framework, CliMB-DC (see Figure \ref{fig: architecture}), addresses challenges (\emph{C1-C4} in Section~\ref{sec:related_work}) faced by the existing co-pilot through a dual-agent architecture that combines the strengths of LLM-based reasoning with human domain expertise.

 The system consists of a high-level \emph{coordinator agent}, responsible for managing the overall data processing strategy, and a specialized \emph{worker agent}, tasked with executing specific data transformations.
 This separation of responsibilities enables CliMB-DC to maintain strategic oversight while ensuring operational efficiency.
 Additionally, the framework supports continuous integration of expert feedback, facilitating iterative refinement of the strategy.
-As shown in Figure~\ref{fig: architecture}, the CliMB-DC primarily consists of three components that interact with the state bank:
+As shown in Figure~\ref{fig: architecture}, the CliMB-DC workflow involves three entities (\textbf{coordinator} and \textbf{worker} agents, and the \textbf{user/expert}) interacting with the evolving \textbf{state bank} (which includes tool sets pulled from the \textbf{tool registry})\footnote{Architecturally, the \emph{coordinator} and \emph{worker} agents and the \emph{tool registry} are the key components of CliMB-DC.
+The state bank emerges through repeated agent/user interaction with the system.}; each aspect is elaborated on below:

 \paragraph{State bank.} The state bank stores the system states at each time step $t$.
 Formally, the system state $\mathcal{S}$ at time $t$ is defined by $\mathcal{S}^{(t)} = \{D^{(t)}, \mathcal{H}^{(t)}, \mathcal{P}^{(t)}, \mathcal{M}^{(t)}, \mathcal{T}^{(t)}\}$, where $D^{(t)}$ represents the current dataset state, $\mathcal{H}^{(t)}$ captures the interaction history including expert feedback, $\mathcal{P}^{(t)}$ maintains the dynamic episode plan, $\mathcal{M}^{(t)}$ tracks episode completion metadata, and $\mathcal{T}^{(t)}$ contains the available data-centric and modeling tools that can be used by the worker agent.